 In 2020, we supported 64 teachers in their professional development, and 12 taught a new Intermediate Coding course.
 The teachers worked across 27 campuses at 21 schools, all in the state of Victoria.
 There were approximately 3,300 students learning to code, and the programmes were supported by 45 volunteer computing professionals.
 Our major industry partners for 2020 were Carsales, SEEK, Xplor, and Messagemedia.

-In 2021, we expanded the programme nationally to support 39 schools, 150+ teachers, and an estimated 9,000 students.
-Around 40 volunteers are supporting the teachers and students.
-We are supporting 24 Victorian schools across 28 campuses, 7 Queensland schools, 5 South Australian schools, 1 Northern Territory school, 1 Tasmanian school, and 1 West Australian school.
-We are also piloting a new industry project course in partnership with Carsales and Domain.
+In 2021, we expanded the programme nationally to support 41 schools, 150 teachers, and an estimated 9,600 students.
+Around 40 volunteers supported the teachers and students.
+There were 24 Victorian schools, 7 Queensland schools, 5 South Australian schools, 1 Northern Territory school, 1 Tasmanian school, 1 ACT school, 1 NSW school, and 1 West Australian school.
+We also released new industry project courses in partnership with Carsales and Domain.

 We ran a study of our successful 2019 programme.
 The paper can be freely distributed and is available for download here.
-We are working on a new publication that studies our 2020 outcomes.
+We are working on a new publication.

 Together with our volunteers and industry partners, we’ve made an enormous difference to schools, teachers, and students.
 We’re on our way to creating sustainable change in Australian digital technology education, and we are building plans that allow us to scale to support all 2,700+ secondary schools in Australia.
-In just three years working with schools, we’ll have worked with:
+By the end of 2022, we’ll have worked with:

 We ran a study of our successful 2019 programme, and published a peer reviewed paper: